-There was one photograph taken by a caretaker’s friend which had the image of a mysterious stranger who wore a workman’s heavy overall.
+One photograph was taken by a caretaker’s friend, which had the image of a mysterious stranger who wore a workman’s heavy overall.
 People believe that it is one of Sarah Winchester’s carpenters continuing his work in the house.

-The Queen Anne style Victorian mansion does not have any master building plan and it is quite grand.
-Sarah decided to build the house after being told that she must continuously build a home not only for herself but also for the people which died by way of the Winchester rifle.
+The Queen Anne style Victorian mansion does not have any master building plan, which is quite grand.
+Sarah decided to build the house after being told that she must continuously build a home for herself and the people who died by way of the Winchester rifle.
 She moved to California and purchased a farmhouse in 1884.

-Although the reason for the house’s construction was not only bizarre, Sarah Winchester did not spare any amount to ensure that the house was beautiful.
-It had many adornments from the Tiffany Company and some of the objects in the house were just designed specifically for her.
+Although the house’s construction was not only bizarre, Sarah Winchester did not spare any amount to ensure that the house was beautiful.
+It had many adornments from the Tiffany Company, and some of the objects in the house were just designed specifically for her.